MrKleinCZ/VGSyncer/README.md

 * Python Scripts running as "daemons" (with "python-rtmidi", "LCD" and other libraries)

 #License
-This project is licensed under GNU GPL (I personally "hate" it but it keeps this project free and open :-)).
+This project is licensed under GNU GPL.